 Similarly, removing the confusion doesn’t create the ability of the mind to understand correctly.
 Our mind is able to understand the reality of relationships perfectly well.
 Once our confusion is removed, naturally we will be able to see reality.
 Although this removal of confusion has a beginning, it will go on forever.
 Moreover, since correct understanding is supported by reality, it too can go on forever, unlike confusion, which is based on unreality.
 Correct understanding is not like a relationship that is created newly and has to fall apart.

-If we know all these facts and all these possibilities, then, we have nothing fear about the so-called “unknown” when getting into a relationship with someone.
+If we know all these facts and all these possibilities, then we have nothing to fear about the so-called “unknown” when getting into a relationship with someone.

 Why does every relationship necessarily have to end?
 Aren’t there relationships that go on forever?
 We meet somebody and have a feeling that we’ve known them from a previous life.
 As we grow together, age together, and so on, we have a feeling that even if one of us should die before the other, the relationship will continue on into future lives with all the changes.